-3. How to make a strong business credit profile?
+3. How can I create a strong business credit profile?

-4. Where can you go and see your business credit profile?
+4. Where can I see my business credit profile?

-There are a lot of places you can go to view your business credit profile.
+There are several places you can go to view your business credit profile.
 All credit bureaus will give you access to view your score.
 They also want to ensure that your information and their records have the same accuracy.
-So it makes sense to review your profile regularly.
-There’s no penalty for inquiring about your business credit profile, which is a nice perk to have.
+Therefore, it makes sense to review your profile regularly.
+There’s no penalty for inquiring about your business credit profile.

 5. What are the main business credit bureaus?

-The top business credit bureaus in the country are Experian, Equifax, and Dunn & Bradstreet.
-These three credit bureaus have a slight difference in creditworthiness evaluation.
-So, I recommend that you do good research on these three and decide which one is best for business.
+The top business credit bureaus in the country are Experian, Equifax and Dun & Bradstreet.
+These three credit bureaus have slight differences.
+I recommend that you do good research on these three and decide which one is best for your business.

-6. How often should you check your business credit profile?
+6. How often should I check my business credit profile?

-7. How can you improve your business credit profile?
+7. How can I improve my business credit profile?

-8. Does your time in business affect the score of your business credit profile?
+8. Does my time in business affect the score of my business credit profile?

-It doesn’t necessarily impact your credit profile, but if the business is in the early stage, it will be hard to find a small business loan.
-Strong profiles that show histories of credit and service debt can positively impact your profile.
+It does not necessarily impact your credit profile, but finding a small business loan will be more challenging if the business is in the early stages.
+Strong profiles showing credit and service debt histories can positively impact your profile.
 The longer your credit history, the more information your creditors can have in your profile to prove your creditworthiness, and they can determine if you have a good track record.

 Funded, in part, through a Cooperative Agreement with the U.S. Small Business Administration.
 All opinions, and/or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of the SBA.